jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 contributing.
 Authors really appreciate it when someone reviews their PR and provides additional tests.
 [Here's an example.](https://github.com/bitcoin/bitcoin/pull/15996#issuecomment-491740946)

+Lost or unsure?
+One good thing you can do as a reviewer without specialised knowledge of the code is _ask questions_.
+A PR author is usually happy to discuss their work or see interest in it.
+So spend 20 minutes or so looking at a change, find the thing that seems most confusing or surprising, and ask about it politely in the PR or on the #bitcoin-core-dev IRC channel.
+Chances are other people wonder about the same thing and it could be clarified or documented better.
+In this way you can learn and help make the project more accessible, too.

 When giving an ACK, specify the commits reviewed by appending the commit hash of the `HEAD` commit.
 The trustless way to do this is to use the hash from your